 In developing GeriActors and the practice of intergenerational theatre and creative aging, David Barnet has been influenced by the work of Stuart Kendall and Stagebridge in Oakland, California; Arthur Strimling and Roots and Branches in New York; ESTA (Elders Share the Arts) in New York; Susan Pearlstein (founder of the National Centre for Creative Aging) in Washington, DC; and Pam Schweitzer, the founder of Age Exchange in London, UK.[Esc key to close]

 Becca Barrington has been with GeriActors & Friends since 2010 as a student and a Friend.
 Graduating with a Bachelor of Arts in Drama from the University of Alberta, she was lucky enough to land a job with GeriActors as their Administrator in 2012.
 In 2014, she became the Associate Director.
-Becca has also worked with Theatre Alberta, Chrysalis, the Edmonton Epilepsy Association, Bring It Up Theatre, and Catasterismi Theatre Company.[Esc key to close]
+Becca has also worked with Grindstone Theatre, Theatre Alberta, Chrysalis, the Edmonton Epilepsy Association, and Bring It Up Theatre.[Esc key to close]

 Board of Directors